* US stocks suffer geopolitical jitters, Asia follows

 auction held by Fonterra Co-operative Group, the world's biggest

-In commodities, gold failed to get much of a lift from
+In commodities, gold got a slow-motion lift from safe-haven

 Oil prices remained under pressure as plentiful supplies in